Permanent Supportive Housing FAQs

 How are these homes selected for purchase?

 As only one tenant is allowed per bedroom, HHS and its partners typically look for homes with five to six bedrooms.
+Per California Health & Safety Code § 1566.3, "No conditional use permit, zoning variance, or other zoning clearance shall be required of a residential facility that serves six or fewer persons that is not required of a family dwelling of the same type in the same zone."
 Ideally, homes are in good condition and require few repairs, as rehabilitation can be cost-prohibitive.
 Other considerations include the surrounding area and proximity to shopping, public transportation and services.
 Property selection remains constrained by the limited housing availability in Placer County.

 How are the homes funded?